Skip to main content

 • Influenza is different from the common cold.
 It is usually more severe, lasts longer, and it can make your child very unwell.

-• It is recommended that all children aged six months or older have an annual vaccination to protect them against influenza.
+• It is recommended that all children aged 6 months or older have an annual vaccination to protect them against influenza.

-• Influenza vaccines are free for all children aged six months to under five years.
+• Influenza vaccines given as an injection are free for all children aged 6 months to under 5 years.

 What vaccines are recommended for my child?

-If your child is six months or older, it is recommended they get an influenza vaccine every year.
-Influenza vaccines are free for all children aged six months to under five years.
-Influenza vaccines are given as a needle, usually in the thigh or arm.
+If your child is 6 months or older, it is recommended they get an influenza vaccine every year.
+Influenza vaccines are typically given as a needle, usually in the thigh or arm.
+Influenza vaccines given as an injection are free for all children aged 6 months to under 5 years.

 Your child can get their annual influenza vaccination on its own, or at the same time as their age-specific vaccinations.
 The best time to get an influenza vaccine is before the influenza season, which is usually June to September.1